 Introducing Pilum: A Recipe-Driven Deployment Orchestrator

 Today I’m open-sourcing Pilum, a multi-service deployment orchestrator written in Go.
-This post covers the context, architecture decisions, and technical implementation details.
+This post covers the problem it solves, the architecture decisions, and how to use and extend it.

 At SID Technologies, we run services across multiple cloud providers and distribution channels.
 A typical release involves: